-All of those are large and deep pans, normally used to prepare meals that are very similar to stews.
-Most of those meals are cooked slowly too.
-Slow cooking stews is also something most associated with the Dutch oven.
+All of those are large and deep pans, commonly used to prepare meals that are very similar to stews.
+Most of those meals are simmered, too.
+Slow-cooking stews are also something most associated with the Dutch oven.

-Why Is It Called A Dutch Oven?
-Where Did The Name Come From?
-It is called at Dutch oven after an English industrialist discovered a pot in The Netherlands made for cooking which was cast from sand molds.
-The English industrialist called Abraham Darby named it the Dutch oven as a homage to the Dutch.
+Why is it called a Dutch oven?
+Where did the name come from?
+It is called a Dutch oven after an English industrialist discovered a pot in The Netherlands made for cooking which was cast from sand molds.
+The English industrialist Abraham Darby named it the Dutch oven as a homage to the Dutch.

 Why Is It Called A Dutch Oven?
 Where Did The Name Come From?

-Why then are all of the above not referred to as Dutch ovens, I hear you ask?
+Why, then, are all of the above not referred to as Dutch ovens, I hear you ask?
 The answer to that is the traditional Dutch oven has a cast iron finish to it.
-Although the evolution of the product in the 20th and 21st centuries has also seen the introduction and popularisation of aluminum and ceramic versions of the Dutch oven.
+The evolution of the product in the 20th and 21st centuries has also seen the introduction and popularisation of aluminum and ceramic versions of the Dutch oven.

 The former was necessary following the introduction of electric and gas stoves during the last century.
 Nevertheless, if you are a stickler for this kind of detail, a Dutch oven should only be a cast-iron form of cookware.